gopinathsjsu/team-project-scrumdog-millionaires/README.md

 Roopesh  Sarankapani| Hotel Register/login, Add hotel facilities, View room details, Hotel profiles     | Hotel Search, Customer points, Integration
 Suhas Anand Balagar |  Nav Bar, Checkout    | User Register, hotel login, add/remove facilities, edit facilities/rooms, Cancel booking

+# XP Values Implemented
+XP Values Implemented

+1. Simplicity
+After the initial prosed design, we did a thorough review of it and removed all unnecessary components.
+We kept only features that were necessary and removed all assumed features.
+We also simplified the UI design and made it intuitive to the user.

+2. Communication
+Since we were located at different addresses, we ran the weekly scrum meetings on google meet.
+We established a WhatsApp group to facilitate communication between the group.
+We also had meetups on campus at critical stages of the project to better understand the dependencies of fellow team members.

+3. Feedback
+We regularly reviewed each other’s and provided comments for the author of the code.
+Only after approval by a fellow team member, and incorporation of those comments, the code was merged to the main branch.

 # Architecture
 ![architecture](https://github.com/gopinathsjsu/team-project-scrumdog-millionaires/blob/main/documents/hotel-booking-architechture.jpg)